jonahclarsen/bluetooth-lights-controller/README.md

 I have tested and confirmed this to work with the H6001 and H6005 LED Light Bulbs, [and based on this](https://github.com/egold555/Govee-Reverse-Engineering/blob/master/Products/H6127.md) it should also work with the H6127 LED Strip Lights and maybe other Govee/Minger lights.
 I have only confirmed it to work on Mac, but it should also work on other platforms.

+There is a known issue with the H6005 where you can't change the white color temperature - the temperature parameter for set_color_of_light_white is ignored.
+Presumably it requires you to encode it differently; I will look into it soon.

 # Installation
 Use pip to install:
 ```